 2) Cayuga Lake

 Beautiful Cayuga Lake is the longest and second deepest of the Finger Lakes.
-You can experience the lake on your vacation in many ways.
+You can experience this special lake in many ways.
 First, visit Cayuga Lake State Park.
 Here, you can swim seasonally at a flat beach, and enjoy a sloping landscape up to your campsite.
-Or, stay at the vacation cabin rental located within the park.

 Or, visit one of the other state parks located on Cayuga Lake.
-Allan H Treman State Marine Park connects with wonderful trails, and provides public boating access.
-Taughannock Falls State Park allows swimming, and sometimes offers live concerts in the summertime.
+Allan H Treman State Marine Park connects with wonderful trails and provides public boating access.
+Taughannock Falls State Park allows swimming in some areas and sometimes offers live concerts in the summertime.
+There’s also, Buttermilk State Park which is one of my favorite state parks in New York!

-You will also want to experience the Seneca Lake Wine Trail.
+You will also want to experience the Seneca Lake Wine Trail tours such as this Seneca Lake South Wine Tasting Tour that covers four different wineries and lunch at Tabora Farms & Café.
 The area surrounding the lake is the perfect growing location, due to its cool microclimate.
 So, you’ll find some of the finest wines, and some of the best views, as you follow the Wine Trail.

 Just north of Seneca Lake is the charming town of Geneva.
-You’ll love the architecture here, so make sure to see Belhurst Castle and Winery, Geneva on the Lake, and the historic row houses.
-You can also spend the night at these perfect vacation spots.
+You’ll love the architecture here, so make sure to see Belhurst Castle and Winery.
+Here, you can be treated like royalty at the Isabella Spa and spend a lazy afternoon meandering the gardens.

-On the southern tip of Seneca Lake is the lake community Watkins Glen, gateway to amazing areas like Watkins Glen State Park (hike the Gorge Trail!) and Catharine Creek Wildlife Management Area (see Aunt Sarah’s Falls!)
+On the southern tip of Seneca Lake is the lake community Watkins Glen (pictured above), the perfect gateway for first-timers to amazing areas like Watkins Glen State Park (hike the Gorge Trail!) and Catharine Creek Wildlife Management Area (see Aunt Sarah’s Falls!).
+In Watkins Glen, you could stay at The Blackberry Inn Bed & Breakfast that is only 6 minutes walk from Watkins Glen State Park, and 5 minutes walk from Seneca Harbor.
+This B&B includes a free breakfast every morning and has an outdoor pool so you can relax after a day out on the lake.

 Another one of the best lakes to visit in New York state is Keuka Lake.
-This is the third largest Finger Lake, and forms a Y-shape, unlike other lakes in this region.
-Additionally, this lake has another unique feature- its drainage flows backwards, South to North.
+This is the third-largest Finger Lake, and forms a Y-shape, unlike other lakes in this region.
+Additionally, this lake has another unique feature- its drainage flows backward, South to North.
 It is the only lake in the United States to do so.

 The word Keuka comes from an Iroquois word meaning “Canoe Landing”.
 We think that is the perfect word for this marvelous lake.
 Paddleboarding, kayaking, and canoeing are the perfect ways to spend a day exploring Keuka.

 Another wonderful activity to do on your upstate New York lake vacation is to stop into Dr. Konstantin Frank Vinifera Wine Cellars.
 The winery is nestled into the rolling hills surrounding Keuka Lake.
+For a more unusual wine-tasting experience, you could take a Wine Barge History Tour from Hammersport, which is at the south of Keuka Lake.
+This history tour, covers the local history around wine and also lets you taste a selection of wines made in the Finger Lakes area.
 Or, visit Keuka Lake State Park, which has spectacular views of Keuka below.
 Finally, stop into the small upstate New York town of Penn Yan.
 Located on the north tip of the lake, this sweet town has access to the Keuka Lake Outlet Trail.
 The trail has 7 miles of scenic views and connects Penn Yan to the town of Dresden on Seneca Lake.

 5) Lake Ontario